Links to Resources at the Bottom of this Page

 Instinctively walking in my footsteps.

 And I knew that this was were I needed to start writing.
-I needed to name and normalize — no matter our upbringing.
-We all were affected by our parent’s paths.
+I needed to name and normalize–no matter our upbringing.
+We all have been affected by our parent’s paths.
 If you grew up in a home where prayer or ritual was normalized, this is part of your story.

-If you grew up in a home where the TV screen was a day time, evening and meal-time ritual, this is still something to notice in your upbringing.
+If you grew up in a home where the TV screen was a day time, evening and meal-time ritual, this is also something that you need to notice in your upbringing.

 If you grew up feral, but with the land.
 Again, this is part of your story.

-The ways in which we formed a connection with heaven or earth is available to us, within some of our stories.
-Maybe some of us are lacking a sense of connection within those memories.
+The ways in which we formed a connection with heaven or earth is available to us, within our memories.

-It is important to know that we each initially followed care-givers down their path for some time, until we begin to question their path.
-Questioning if the path they chose, is still the same one that you want to follow?
+It is important to know that we each initially followed a care-giver down their path for a period of time.
+It is also important to normalize that to question their path is a part of our personal growth and understanding.
+Question if the path they chose (or passively chose), is still the same one that you want to follow.

 Spirituality encapsulates a few core themes, the first being connection.